darrelclute/darrelclute.github.io/data/pages/about.rst

 ============

 Darrel Clute is an IT Infrastructure Architect, with a focus on bridging business needs together with data center usage.
-Predominent focus on Network, Security, Virtulization, and UNIX Systems Engineering, trying to bridge the gaps between the disciplines.
+Cross functional focus on Network, Security, Virtulization, and UNIX Systems Engineering, trying to bridge the gaps between the disciplines.
 Proponent of automation and orchestration, with a focus of using the same toolsets across disciplines.
 Advocate for Open Source software use in the enterprise as well as for by individuals.

 Personal
 ========